bnosac/ETM/README.md

 Example plot shown above was created using the following code

-- This uses R package textplot >= 0.2.0 (https://github.com/bnosac/textplot) which was update on CRAN on 2021-08-18
+- This uses R package [textplot](https://github.com/bnosac/textplot) >= 0.2.0 which was updated on CRAN on 2021-08-18
-- The summary function maps the learned embeddings of the words and cluster centers in 2D and textplot_embedding_2d plots the selected clusters of interest to plot
+- The summary function maps the learned embeddings of the words and cluster centers in 2D using [UMAP](https://github.com/jlmelville/uwot) and textplot_embedding_2d plots the selected clusters of interest in 2D

 ```
 library(textplot)